UEFA Euro 1992 qualifying: Group 5

 East Germany were originally drawn into this group alongside West Germany, but after reunification, a single German team participated in the qualification process, taking over the fixtures of West Germany.

-Subsequently, East Germany's game on 12 September 1990 against Belgium was reclassified as a friendly, and was also East Germany's final international match, which it won 2–0: the remaining seven fixtures of East Germany were scratched.
+Subsequently, East Germany's game on 12 September 1990 against Belgium was reclassified as a friendly, and was also East Germany's final international match, which it won 2–0.
+An additional game was intended that would see East Germany play West Germany as part of the celebrations of reunification.
+However, violence at a number of domestic games in East Germany saw the fixture ultimately cancelled.
+The remainder of East Germany's planned fixtures were cancelled.